stanleydesu/cubedesu/README.md

 - ``src/lib``: Cube related types, such as a Face, Move, Turn, Movement (a Move associated with a Turn)
 - ``src/geometric_model``: Geometric implementation of a cube, represented with an array of all the cube's stickers (3-dimensional points) and moves as rotations amongst some axis
 - ``src/facelet_model``: Facelet implementation of a cube, represented as an array of stickers, ordered by U, R, F, D, L, then B face
+- ``src/vec3``: Custom memory-efficient 3D vector implementation designed specifically for the geometry model

+## Dependencies
+- Thanks to [macroquad](https://crates.io/crates/macroquad), brilliant and simple API helped with easily rendering a cube
+- Thanks to [strum](https://crates.io/crates/strum), facilitated parsing of strings into Moves and Turns as well as enum iteration and serialization
+- Thanks to [proptest](https://crates.io/crates/proptest), awesome for property-based testing

 ## Resources Used
 - [Onionhoney's extremely well written article on modelling Rubik's Cubes](https://observablehq.com/@onionhoney/how-to-model-a-rubiks-cube)